Information Technology Act Of 2000: Key Provisions, Responsibilities, And Amendments

 Chapter 10 establishes provisions related to the Appellate Tribunal, facilitating judicial oversight and resolution of disputes.

-Chapter 11 specifically addresses offences related to data breaches, prescribing corresponding punishments to deter cyber crimes effectively.
+Under Chapter 11, addresses offences related to data breaches, prescribing corresponding punishments to deter cyber crimes effectively.

-Chapter 12 provides safeguards for intermediaries, outlining circumstances where they are not liable for data breaches or related offences.
+In Chapter 12, it provides safeguards for intermediaries, outlining circumstances where they are not liable for data breaches or related offences.

 Finally, Chapter 13 serves as a miscellaneous section, covering additional aspects and provisions essential for comprehensive legal coverage under the Act.